watarika/ComfyUI-SendToEagle-w-Metadata/README.md

   - [py/defs/ext/](py/defs/ext/)

 ## Known Issues
-- When using multiple instances of nodes equivalent to “CLIP Text Encode (Prompt)” within a loop, the first workflow execution works correctly.
-However, on subsequent executions, if the input to “CLIP Text Encode (Prompt)” remains unchanged and the node is not re-executed due to caching, the prompt cannot be retrieved correctly (All prompts in the loop will take the value from the first loop).
-This behavior is due to ComfyUI's caching mechanism, making a fix on the custom node side difficult.
+- When using multiple “CLIP Text Encode (Prompt)” equivalent nodes in a loop, the first workflow execution works correctly.
+However, if the input to “CLIP Text Encode (Prompt)” remains unchanged and the node is not re-executed via caching during subsequent workflow executions, the prompt cannot be retrieved correctly (All prompts in the loop will end up being the value from the first loop iteration).
+- If the input to “CLIP Text Encode (Prompt)” or its upstream inputs differ from the previous execution, causing the equivalent node to re-execute, it will function correctly in subsequent workflow runs.
+- This behavior is due to ComfyUI's caching mechanism, making it difficult to address on the custom node side.
 - Workaround: Explicitly input values into the node's positive/negative inputs.

 ## Change History